What does it take to lose weight and keep it off when you’re addicted to junk food?

 - High salt foods

-- Processed fats, vegetable oils, (instead, eat healthy fats in their whole forms like nuts, seeds, avocado, olives, and coconuts)
+- Processed fats, vegetable oils, (alternatively, eat healthy fats in their complete forms like nuts, seeds, avocado, olives, and coconuts)

 - Foods that are refined, highly palatable and highly flavored